...

 • Pores in the Shower Caulk

 Just like tiles, shower caulking is also porous.
-It easily absorbs moisture, which leads to its damaged state.
+It easily absorbs moisture, which causes damage.
 When a moist environment is surrounded by water-absorbing surfaces, mold growth becomes inevitable.

 • Lack of Ventilation